Language

 Yes, if you use nautical charts.
 When your GPS shows knots and charts measure nautical miles, calculating arrival times becomes simple division without conversion.

-What speed should I report to Coast Guard?
+What speed should I report to the Coast Guard?

 Is there a difference between air knots and water knots?